rezacr588/rezacr588/README.md

-Below is a rewritten version of your GitHub profile README, tailored specifically for an AI Engineer role.
-Citations from various high-quality sources are provided after each sentence to illustrate best practices and key elements often found in AI Engineer portfolios.

 ## Summary

 I am Reza Zeraat, an AI Engineer specializing in generative AI, machine learning, and full-stack development.
 I bring hands-on experience with Python, React, JavaScript, C#, and frameworks such as TensorFlow and PyTorch.
 My portfolio emphasizes both the technical depth required for AI/ML model development and the collaborative mindset needed for end-to-end solution delivery.
 I actively seek opportunities to work on challenging projects—ranging from data pipelines to agentic AI systems—and to share knowledge with the broader AI community through blogs, open-source contributions, and technical discussions.